asgardphp/docs/migration.md

  * migrations.json contains all active migrations
  * tracking.json contains all active migration statuses

-You should always use the same migrations.json file accross multiple environments, although you can use different tracking.json files to track migrations statuses.
+You should always use the same migrations.json file across multiple environments, although you can use different tracking.json files to track migrations statuses.

 Examples: